Don’t you just love whistling tea kettles?

 A great buy for the tea drinker on a budget, this model scored high in most areas.
 The only reason it ranks below the previous model are some quality control issues.
 They are few and far between, but some customer report having received a faulty unit.

-Lowest Price: Amfocus Thin Base Whistling Kettle
+Great Value: Amfocus Thin Base Whistling Kettle

 This model by Amfocus features a beautiful design and is made out of food-grade stainless steel.
 It features a two-quart capacity, and a thinner base that allows you to heat up a pot of water faster and more efficiently.